mikeizbicki/cmc-csci143/README.md

     1. requires concepts from operating systems, networks, architecture
     1. widely used in industry, see https://stackshare.io/docker

-1. Postgresql / sqlite3 databases
+1. Databases
     1. stores and accesses the data efficiently
-        1. on 1 computer
+        1. application and database on same computer (sqlite)
+        1. application and database on different computers (postgres), **our focus**
-        1. on >1 computers in the same data center
+        1. database on a cluster of computers in the same datacenter (postgres + extensions postgres-xl and citus)
-        1. on >1 data centers spread throughout the world
+        1. database on a cluster of computers spread throughout the world ([YugabyteDB](https://docs.yugabyte.com/), [CocroachDB](https://www.cockroachlabs.com/docs/stable/))
-    1. SQL to manipulate data, Python to build applications
+    1. sql to manipulate data, python to build applications
-    1. implements full text search in 70+ languages using custom libraries I've written
+    1. postgres implements full text search in 70+ languages using custom libraries I've written
-    1. widely used in industry, see https://stackshare.io/postgresql
+    1. postgres widely used in industry, see https://stackshare.io/postgresql

 1. With these technologies, you can create a fully functioning, highly scalable web business
-    1. former CMC student Biniyam Asnake created the business [NextDorm](https://www.nextdorm.college/cmc/browse?search=politics) as his senior thesis
+    1. former CMC student Biniyam Asnake created the business [NextDorm](https://www.nextdorm.college/cmc/browse?search=politics) as his senior thesis (slightly different tech stack, but same ideas)

 <!--
 Example search engines: